MettaCenter/DailyMettaApp/docs/back-end-architecture.md

 There's an <updated> tag in the heading that we can use (please note that there also is another type of <updated> tag inside each content piece)

+## Server side

+Yoast SEO can add text at the end of the articles *when they appear in the atom/rss feed*.
+In the WordPress admin interface: Yoast SEO -> Advanced -> RSS